Pakistan health workers to begin receiving Chinese-made vaccine

-PAKISTAN will begin administering a Chinese-made Covid-19 vaccine to frontline health workers Wednesday(3), but the country is still months away from a mass roll-out.
+Pakistan will begin administering a Chinese-made Covid-19 vaccine to frontline health workers Wednesday, but the country is still months away from a mass roll-out.

 Beijing has donated about 500,000 doses of the Sinopharm vaccine — which has yet to be fully approved by China’s health authorities — with a further million expected by the end of the month.